Andrea Fernández (gymnast)

-Andrea Fernández (born 2006) is a Spanish rhythmic gymnast.
-She is the 2025 World group all-around bronze medalist and the 2025 European group all-around champion.
+Andrea Fernández (born 16 February 2006) is a Spanish rhythmic gymnast.
+She is the 2026 World Group all-around champion, the 2025 World group all-around bronze medalist and a two-time (2025, 2026) European Group all-around champion.

 Career

 Andrea started practicing rhythmic gymnastics at age 3 at Club Ritmo de León.

 In 2018, she won gold with clubs at the Spanish Championships in the children's category.

 Junior

 She was part of Spanish junior group that competed at the 2021 Junior European Championships in Varna, Bulgaria.
 They took 9th place in group all-around and 8th place in 5 balls final.